ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1~5Variables_and_Constants.md

     @(s = 'a', r = 'b'); // both values must be initalized since it is a constant

-As you can see, compound declaration consists of using one of the two declaration operators, followed by a set of identifiers wrapped in parentheses.
+As you can see, multi declaration consists of using one of the two declaration operators, followed by a set of identifiers wrapped in parentheses.

 These identifiers can provide initializers or be given the overall type of